Living in Athens Cost Guide 2026: Rent & Budget

 athens transportation costs breakdown

-Factor transit mode, frequency and occasional taxis when budgeting transport costs in Athens.
+Factor in your commute, weekend travel, and occasional taxis when you build your transport budget.
 Regular inspections can also help prevent further damage to your vehicle’s air conditioning system.

 Salaries, Employment and Monthly Budgets